Thomas Angove: Development of the wine cask

-In 1965 T. W. C. Angove conceived and developed the first "bag in box", a world first for wine packaging.
-The original pack was a flexible plastic bag inside a rigid corrugated cardboard box that allowed the wine to be poured off the top while the plastic then collapsed onto the wine, so producing the airless flow system so vital to the concept.
-In time, technical advancement has seen the 'bag in box' revolutionise wine sales internationally.
+In 1965, T. W. C. Angove conceived and developed the first "bag in box", a world first for wine packaging.
+The original pack was a flexible plastic bag inside a rigid corrugated cardboard box, that allowed the wine to be poured off the top while the plastic then collapsed onto the wine, so producing an airless flow system so vital to the concept.
+In time, technical advances have seen the "bag in box" revolutionise wine sales internationally.